english-blog/english-blog.github.io/_posts/2013-09-20-500-days-of-happy-marriage.md

 **Puzzle 1:** *Your Heart is My Safe Heaven*
 **Puzzle 2:** *500 Happy Days of Prem & Sang*

 Now to the most awaited gift section.
 It was exactly what I was planning to get myself sometime in future.
-It was a smartphone from Micromax, *Canvas HD* and a Samsung Bluetooth headset.
+It was a smart phone from Micromax, *Canvas HD* and a Samsung Bluetooth headset.
 I saw this phone being used by Sounder & Karthiga and they gave me a positive review about this phone.
 Now, I can take up Udemy classes in the phone anytime, anywhere.
-Thank you pondatti for a lovely gift :)
+Thank you Pondatti for a lovely gift :)

 <div style="text-align: center;">
 <img src="{{site.url}}/img/500-day-gifts.jpg"/>